 Nursing can be a challenging career route to take and requires someone who is strong, benevolent and passionate about maintaining the health and well-being of a population.
 But it is also one of the few careers that can be rewarding both emotionally and practically.

 If you feel you’ve got the right characteristics and want a career which makes you feel like you’ve made a difference to people’s lives every day, then a career in nursing might just be the perfect fit.
+The challenges of nursing have been in the spotlight for a long time, but the COVID-19 pandemic brought these into sharp focus.
+When most of the world’s population was told to stay at home, nurses and other healthcare professionals had to keep working.
+Since nurses have been hailed as the heroes of society, the pressure of the pandemic has seen nurses leave the industry in large numbers, meaning there is a shortage of people joining the profession.
 With a predicted 16% growth in employment for registered nurses throughout the decade, now is a better time than any to sign up to a nurse practitioner doctorate degree.
 Here are five more reasons it’s worth considering this career route.

 Nursing is a versatile profession and there are varied ways to make a difference.
 Teaching patients more about their illness will provide them with a better understanding to help them cope.
 Showing genuine compassion and developing rapport with patients can significantly improve their mental health whilst they are in hospital.
 Many people claim that the nursing staff are the reason they got better, not only due to the practical help but also because of the support and care they displayed to the patient.